GIScience/openpoiservice/README.md

 #### All-in-one docker image

-This docker compose will allow you to run openpoiservice with `psql/postgis` image.
+This docker-compose will allow you to run openpoiservice with `psql/postgis` image.
 This will allow you to deploy this project fast.

 **Important :** The database is not exposed, you won't be able to access it from outside the container.
-If you want to acces it simply add those lines to the database definition inside the `docker-compose-with-postgis.yml`:
+If you want to acces it simply adds those lines to the database definition inside the `docker-compose-with-postgis.yml`:

 ```sh
 ports: